wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/Selector Scope.md

 # Selector Scope

-Selector functions are used to select specific page elements so you can work with them in code.
+Selector methods are used to select specific page elements so you can work with them in code.
 Depending on which selector you use, you are able to select elements from the different scopes described below.

-There are two types of selector functions:
+There are two types of selector methods:

 + [Global Scope Selectors](#global-scope)
 + [Repeated Item Scope Selectors](#repeated-item-scope)